cronvel/libnotify-ffi/documentation.md

 <a name="ref.setAppName"></a>
 ### .setAppName( appName )

-* appName `string` (optional) the name of the application, default to libnotify-ffi
+* appName `string` (non-empty) the name of the application

-This will set the given application name.
+This will configure the application name.
 The application name is **NOT** displayed.